 While the purchase price of cotton dust mops is often less than other types, the long-term cost is much higher because of the added cost of dust mop treatment, frequent replacement and the shortened maintenance cycle of the floor.

-Cotton dust mops are by far the most expensive way of dust mopping floors.
+Cotton dust mops are by far the most expensive option.

 Unlike the natural fibers of a cotton dust mop, synthetic fiber dust mops are made of man-made yarn or plastic.
 When this plastic yarn slides across the floor, dust is collected and held by static electricity rather than using a dust mop treatment.